philtopher/engine-arcade/ARCHITECTURE.md

 # Run GPT Engineer with project directory
 cd "$GPTE_DIR" && python -m gpt_engineer.applications.cli.main "$PROJECT_DIR" --temperature 0.7 --verbose
 ```

+## Game Type Inference Challenges

+The system now infers game types from user descriptions rather than using explicit selection.
+This approach presents several challenges:

+1. **Ambiguity in User Prompts**: When a user provides a vague description like "make a zombie game", the system must infer whether this should be a shooter, racing game, or another genre.

+2. **Inconsistent Prompting**: Without explicit structure, users may provide widely varying levels of detail, making it harder for the AI to generate consistent code.

+3. **Template Selection**: Previously, specific templates could be chosen based on explicit game type.
+Now, the system must determine the appropriate starting point from context.

+4. **Prompt Engineering Complexity**: More sophisticated prompt engineering is required to guide the AI when game type is implicit.

+These challenges may contribute to generation errors if:
+- The inference mechanism misinterprets the user's intent
+- The prepared prompts don't adequately account for vague descriptions
+- The AI attempts to blend incompatible game mechanics based on ambiguous instructions

 ## Deployment Considerations